zhongyin/zhongyin.github.io/README.md

 - [libreddit](https://github.com/spikecodes/libreddit) - Private front-end for Reddit
 - [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [utoipa](https://github.com/juhaku/utoipa) - Simple, Fast, Code first and Compile time generated OpenAPI documentation for Rust
-- [meilisearch](https://github.com/meilisearch/meilisearch) - An open-source, lightning-fast, and hyper-relevant search engine that fits effortlessly into your apps, websites, and workflow.
+- [meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.
 - [tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper